LKorsar/LKorsar/README.md

 I'm frontend developer
 ----------------------

-I've been learning to code for almost a year in online-school 'Hexlet', after switching my career.
-I began with HTML, and now I'm studing JavaScript.
+I've been learning to code for a year in online-school 'Hexlet', after switching my career.
+I began with HTML and JavaScript, now I'm studing React and Redux Toolkit.

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [wapovalova@gmail.com](mailto:wapovalova@gmail.com)